MIT MRSEC - Materials Reseach Science and Engineering Center

 The Bruker GADDS now has a Cobalt anode to provide low background 2D XRD data of Fe or Co containing samples while mitigating the fluorescence issues associated with a Cu target.
-Also, an Oxford Cryosystems Cryostream 700 has been outfitted to the Bruker GADDS system to provide variable temperature XRD down to -80º C. Contact Dr. Charles Settens for training.
+Also, an Oxford Cryosystems Cryostream 700 has been outfitted to the Bruker GADDS system to provide variable temperature XRD down to 77º K. Contact Charles Settens for training.

-The Center for Materials Science and Engineering has committed to supporting lab-based Small Angle X-ray Scattering (SAXS) in the X-ray Diffraction Shared Experimental Facility.
-The Institute for Soldier Nanotechnologies SAXS system has been moved to the CMSE X-ray facility and is currently being upgraded by CMSE to support research programs that would benefit from an X-ray nanoprobe sensitive to size scales from 0.5 – 200 nm.
-The planned upgrades include a vacuum compatible DECTRIS PILATUS 300K detector, automated sample to detector distance positioning, tunable scatterless collimation slits, a HUBER two circle segment for GI-SAXS stage - all controlled by spec.
-Contact Dr. Charles Settens for training on the SAXS system.
+The MIT MRSEC has committed to supporting lab-based Small Angle X-ray Scattering (SAXS) in the X-ray Diffraction Shared Experimental Facility.
+The Institute for Soldier Nanotechnologies SAXS system has been moved to the X-ray facility and is currently being upgraded by MRL to support research programs that would benefit from an X-ray nanoprobe sensitive to size scales from 0.5 – 200 nm.
+The planned upgrades include a vacuum compatible DECTRIS PILATUS 300K detector, automated sample to detector distance positioning, tunable scatterless collimation slits, a HUBER single circle segment for GI-SAXS stage - all controlled by spec.
+An additional capability for Linkham HFSX350 heating cooling stage has been added.
+Contact Charles Settens for training on the SAXS system.

 This instrument is currently working.
-Due to low usage and limited interest, training for this system will be one-on-one and must be pre-arranged with staff.
-Please send an email expressing your interest and the nature of your samples to one of our staff.
+Training for this system will be one-on-one and must be pre-arranged with staff.
+Please send an email expressing your interest and the nature of your samples to Charles Settens.